What to do if you or someone you know has been sexually assaulted

 Prevention and Training are offered through the following UGA Campus Resources

-Equal Opportunity Office staff members are available to provide training upon request to any University department or student, faculty, or employee group.
-Established training modules include:
+EOO staff members are available to provide training upon request to any University department or student, faculty, or employee group.
+Established training presentations and content include:

-- Introduction to the Non-Discrimination and Anti- Harassment (NDAH) Policy and the Sexual Misconduct Policy;
+- introduction to the Non-Discrimination and Anti-Harassment (NDAH) Policy and the Sexual Misconduct Policy;

 - understanding sexual consent at UGA; and

 To schedule a training, please contact the EOO at email@example.com or 706-542-7912.